 Southwards down the Red Sea

-Before we made any plans we decided to get some experience with scuba diving so that I myself could deal with problems beneath the boat.
-So from El Gouna we signed on to a PADI level one scuba diving course, we had a fine time… and passed.
-Then we met and became great friends with Peter & Dagmar, a young German couple who lived and worked in Saudi Arabia who kept their French built aluminium sailing boat Iltis in El Gouna.
-Peter, a geologist specialising in water exploration knew the barren wastes of the countries bordering the Red Sea in great detail.
+Before we made any plans to return north we decided to take up scuba diving, mainly so that I could deal with problems beneath the boat.
+So from El Gouna we signed up to a PADI diving course, we had a wonderful time onboard the live-aboard dive boat diving pristine coral reefs before passing the final examination.
+Then we met and became great friends with Peter & Dagmar, a young German couple normally living and working in Saudi Arabia, who kept their French built aluminium sailing ketch Iltis in El Gouna.
+Peter, a geologist specialising in water exploration, knew the barren wastes of the countries bordering the Red Sea in great detail.
 At first we didn’t know them well in El Gouna… the friendship came later…

-Our other big issue was that our ongoing plans did not include for sailing out of the southern entrance of the Red Sea, through the infamous Straits of Bab Al Mandab.
-We’d be facing prevailing winds, more often than not gale force; which would almost certainly be against us.
-Our original thoughts were that, after venturing further south to explore the desolate anchorages, reefs and islands of Eritrea, we’d head back north to the Suez Canal and congratulate ourselves on our wonderful Red Sea adventure.
-And so we departed Port Massawa knowing full well that everything were changing… we ourselves felt far more adventurous and now fancied ourselves as really intrepid sailors.
-Undoubtedly, we relished this more basic lifestyle; having to live by our wits to get by and simply feed ourselves.
-We were changing too…
+Our big issue was that our ongoing plans did not include sailing out of the southern entrance of the Red Sea, through the infamous Straits of Bab Al Mandab.
+We’d be facing prevailing winds, more often than not gale force – which would almost certainly be against us.
+Our original plan was, after venturing further south to explore the desolate anchorages, reefs and islands of Eritrea, we’d head back north to the Suez Canal then congratulate ourselves on our wonderful Red Sea adventure.
+And so we departed southwards from Port Massawa knowing full well that everything was changing – we felt far more adventurous, we now fancied ourselves as really intrepid sailors.
+Undoubtedly, we relished this more basic lifestyle having to live by our wits to get by and simply feed ourselves.